-Professor Hodrick serves as an Independent Director for Corporate Capital Trust, as Chair of the Independent Directors Committee and a member of the audit committee, for which she is designated as an audit committee financial expert, and a member of the nominating and governance committee.
-She serves as an Independent Director for Prudential Retail Funds as a member of the audit and investment committees.
-She served as an Independent Director/Trustee at Merrill Lynch Investment Managers from 1999-2006, for which she was designated as an audit committee financial expert.
+Professor Hodrick served as an independent director for Corporate Capital Trust (NYSE:CCT) from 2017-2018, a business development company advised by FS/KKR Advisor focused on making originated, senior secured loans to middle market companies, which went public in November 2017.
+She was Chair of the Independent Director Committee, overseeing the acquisition by FS Investment Corporation which closed in December 2018.
+She was a member of the Audit Committee, for which she is designated as an audit committee financial expert, as well as a member of the Nominating and Governance Committee.
+She served as an independent director/trustee for Merrill Lynch Investment Managers from 1999-2006, for which she was designated as an audit committee financial expert.

 Professor Hodrick served as the Founding Director and Chair of the Advisory Board of the Program for Financial Studies at Columbia Business School from 2010-2015.
 She has also served as Treasurer and Finance Chair of a 501(c)(3) charitable organization.